-This bill proposes several updates to current statutes regarding school district leases and property sales.
-It introduces a new provision granting charter schools or their charter authorizers the right of first refusal to purchase a building owned by a school district if the district decides to sell it.
-Additionally, it specifies that a school district cannot withdraw a property from sale solely because a charter school exercises this right.
+This bill proposes several updates to current statutes regarding school leases and property sales.
+It introduces a new provision granting charter schools or their authorizers the right of first refusal to purchase a building owned by a school district if the district decides to sell it.
+Additionally, it specifies that a school district cannot withdraw a property from sale or lease solely because a charter school exercises this right.
 The bill also outlines the conditions under which a school district may terminate or refuse to renew a lease, requiring public hearings and opportunities for public comment before any decision is made.

 Statutes affected: